jarviscanada/jarvis_data_eng_YannickBeriault/springboot/README.md

     trader's id;

 # Test
 Application was tested mostly with integration tests, using JUnit.
-Most tests interacts with a database: a db that was created for test purposes and the IEX Cloud API when applicable.
+Most tests interact with a database: a db that was created for test purposes and the IEX Cloud API when applicable.
 A more robust testing protocol would need to mock the behaviour of this API, but doing as we did was perfect for the context of this PoC.
 More than half the lines of code where tested in the DAO and service components.